mjharriso/MIDAS/README.md

- metadata information pertaining to variable attributes (units, standard name, ...) as well as the quadrilateral horizontal grid mesh on which the data reside and optional vertical cell boundaries between adjacent layers are stored (in a dictionary) for each feild.
+ metadata information pertaining to variable attributes (units, standard name, ...) as well as the quadrilateral horizontal grid mesh on which the data reside and optional vertical cell boundaries between adjacent layers are stored (in a dictionary) for each field.

  To the extent possible, MIDAS follows CF conventions, however, the encoding of grid cell and variable attributes is specific to this